 Science has proven that meditation activates our parasympathetic nervous system the rest-and-digest mechanism that calms us down as opposed to our fight-or-flight sympathetic nervous system.
 By slowing down our breath, especially lengthening our exhale, we are signalling to our bodies that we are safe and out of danger.

 For now, just sit for 5 mins.
 Set a timer.
 Close your eyes and focus on the breath going in and out of your nostrils.
 Place a hand under your nose and just notice the warmth and coolness of your breath.
 That’s it.
 5 mins.
 You can do that.
 Sit in a comfy chair, not on a bed, and no need to be Buddha-like cross-legged on the floor either.
 Be comfortable and make sure you have back support.
 Sit somewhere quiet, at home before others wake up or after they’re in bed, in your parked car, or on a park bench.
 Do it once.
 If you like it, do it another day this week.
 Start small and simple.
 With micro-habits.

-Join us for free with our live group sessions 3 times a week.
+Join us for our live group sessions.
 There's nothing like live sessions to make you show up!
 And you can ask questions too.
 Our teachers use different styles- some based on repeating a mantra, relaxation and focusing on your breath.
-Sign up here for reminders.

 All levels welcome

 > Niki Gomez YouTube channel – join Niki as she breaks down different breathing techniques and mini-meditations.